beastbytes/yii-rbam/docs/source/manageRoles.rst

 The fields and requirements are the same as those for creating a Role.

-If translations are used and either the name and/or description are changed, the current translations are moved to the new name and/or description.
+If translations are used and the description is changed the current translations are moved to the new description.
 If the translations themselves require updating this must be done after updating the Role.

 Remove a Role